 Flexibility – The courses can be completed by an individual, as easily as it can be delivered to a small discussion group.
 This allows you to gear your training up to suit your staffs learning styles without having extra hassle or expense.

-Quality – Accredited by the CPD, the Silver Box structure requires that learners complete qualitative answers that will not only act as a learning resource for the individual, but will also act as a audit trail for the organisation.
+Quality – The Silver Box structure requires that learners complete qualitative answers that will not only act as a learning resource for the individual, but will also act as a audit trail for the organisation.
 The courses are marked by a team of specialist markers that have exacting standards and will offer you a safeguard against low levels of learner engagement.

-In most cases care organisations don’t need to narrow their options and go for one delivery style.
+In most cases our clients build a blended package of training resources to help them become more flexible in their approach to training.
 Speak to us today so that we can help to analyse your requirements and build you a bespoke package to meet your organisations needs.